tluijken/tluijken.github.io/_posts/2023-04-05-functional-programming-in-csharp.md

         .Map(a => a.Spouse)
         .Map(spouse => spouse.FirstName);
 ```

+The code in the previous paragraph illustrates a situation where we get the
-We get the spouse, of the spouse of the spouse of the spouse....anyway, this
+spouse of the spouse of the spouse, and so on, until we eventually encounter a
-will result in a null value along the line somewhere.

-This is also referred to as [Railway oriented programming](https://fsharpforfunandprofit.com/rop/).
+null value somewhere in the chain.
+This approach is also known as "[Railway
+oriented programming](https://fsharpforfunandprofit.com/rop/)", which emphasizes
+handling success and failure paths in a linear manner.